HOW TO IMPROVE YOUR CREDIT SCORE

 CREDIT SCORE FOR BEST MORTGAGE RATE

-We are often asked what credit is needed to buy a house.
-This varies according to your debt to equity ratio, how much home you’re buying in comparison to your desired mortgage amount and income levels.
+Many of our readers often ask what credit score they need to work towards to purchase their first house.
+While there are a multitude of factors when calculating your credit score, this target varies according to your debt to equity ratio, how much home you’re buying in comparison to your desired mortgage amount and income levels.
 Generally speaking, anything above a 700 will bode well, with a 720 threshold being even better.
 However if you can follow the above steps and achieve a 750 credit score (or higher), you should have the best chance at obtaining a preferred mortgage rate.

 For more tips on how to bring positive changes to your credit score, visit Experian today.